163021/163021/README.md

 ### Summary:
-- 💻 <b>Currently</b> in my second year as a student in the Bit-Academy
+- 💻 <b>Currently</b> in my third year as a student in the Bit-Academy
 - 📝 <b>I have </b> a strong interest in Web Developement
 - 🌱 <b>Love</b> learning about Computers
 - 🌟 <b>Main languages</b>: PHP, Python and more